 Any time something becomes valuable, someone will make a similar one.
 Counterfeiting is rampant around the world.

 We had a case involving a painting by Amedeo Modigliani (Italian/French 1884-1920).
-He often painted his beloved girlfriend Jeanne Hébuterne in an awkward stretched-neck pose.
-Modigliani died penniless and destitute.
-His beloved, distraught over his death, jumped out of a five story building.
+He often painted his girlfriend Jeanne Hébuterne in an awkward stretched-neck pose.
+Modigliani died destitute.
+His beloved jumped out of a five story building.
 Their daughter, Jeanne Modigliani (1918-1984) claimed to have inherited the Modigliani copyright (French Droit Moral).
-Christian Parisot then claimed he inherit the droit moral (which expired in 1990) from her.
+Christian Parisot then claimed to have inherited the droit moral (which expired in 1990) from Modigiani's daughter.
 Parisot published a Catalogue Raisonne of Modigliani works and created the Modigliani Institut Archives Legales Paris-Rome.
 He claimed to be the world's leading authority on authenticating Modigliani artwork.
-We worked for nearly three months to detect that the fact that the Modigliani was a fake as was the material in Parisot's Catalog Raisonne.
-Eventually, in 2008, Christian Parisot was sentenced by a Paris Court to two years in prison with 16 months suspended, and fined $12,000.
+We worked for nearly three months to detect that the fact that the Modigliani in his Catalog Raisonne was a fake as was the material published in Parisot's Catalog Raisonne.
+Eventually Christian Parisot was sentenced to two years in prison with 16 months suspended, and fined $12,000.

 Problems with Art Authentication